welcome

 This is an invitation to sit, look, be curious, imagine, remember, wonder, question, and reflect upon your memories, interpretations, understandings, feelings, and relationships.

-Together we explore how these experiences have impacted your daily life (thoughts, behaviours, perspectives, patterns, emotions, mood, self-care, working life) and how it all comes together to contribute to how you may be challenged, stressed, and/or suffering at this time, as you read this sentence, contemplateing beginning a therapeutic journey.
+Together we explore how these experiences have impacted your daily life (thoughts, behaviours, perspectives, patterns, emotions, mood, self-care, working life) and how it all comes together to contribute to how you may be challenged, stressed, and/or suffering at this time, as you read this sentence, contemplating beginning a therapeutic journey.

 my intention is to ask questions that you may not immediately know the answer to, to dig a little deeper, and in some instances, to sit with the not-knowing together and trust that the answers will arise from a wise place.